trendyol-data-eng-summer-intern-2019/recom-engine-docker/README.md

-# Recommender Engine - Docker Files
+# Recommendation Engine - Docker Files

 ## Description
 This repository contains the docker-compose file for the tools used in our recommender engine.
 The docker-compose file includes Kafka, Flume, Zookeeper, Spring Boot, MongoDB and Spark.